Raikiri/LegitScript/README.md

 ```

 # How does it actually work?
 The script is split into blocks defined inside double curly brackets: `{{}}`.
-Blocks corresponding to color passes are appended to glsl shader headers and can be directly compiled as glsl.
+Blocks corresponding to shader passes are appended to glsl shader headers and can be directly compiled as glsl.
+For each such a block, LegitScript returns
+one generated glsl shader ready to be compiled.
 Block named `void RenderGraphMain()` is the render graph function and it's internally compiled by LegitScript as AngelScript.
 AngelScript is chosen as the closes to glsl language that can be interpreted easily from C++.
 `RunScript()` is meant to be called every frame and it outputs all events that happen during that frame: loading images, running shaders, etc. This information is meant to be easily translateable into actual draw calls on any GAPI backend
 that supports glsl.